-Records are kept: On CPOMS

-Historic hard copies kept in a locked filing cabinet in

-the Principal's office

-Access to Records: High level access to CPOMS held by:
+Records are kept: On CPOMS -there are no paper copies stored Access to Records: High level access to CPOMS held by: Forid Miah, Kate Morley, Anna Smith, Debbie Beeston & Wendy May

-Amy Coleman, Rachel Beesley, Roseena Rafig, Jemma

-Docherty, Debbie Beeston, Wendy May

 All staff: If there are any concerns, these should be recorded onto CPOMS.
 If there are concerns a child is at significant risk of harm, find the DSL immediately and follow up the report in writing afterwards.